 P - Platinum

-With their high quality, lower inventory, and steady demand, Patek Philippe watches command a higher price tag.
+With their lasting quality, limited number of models in existence, and steady demand, Patek Philippe watches command a high price tag.